Tigers vs. Orioles Player Props Betting Odds

 Maton Stats

-- Nick Maton has two doubles, four home runs, 12 walks and 13 RBI (10 total hits).
+- Nick Maton has recorded 10 hits with two doubles, four home runs and 12 walks.
+He has driven in 13 runs.

 - He's slashing .135/.256/.324 on the season.